ZombieHippie/coffeescript-rehab/README.md

 # Rehab

-Rehab helps you deal with your coffee dependency
+Rehab helps you deal with your file dependencies

 ## Why do you think you're here?